 The West Yorkshire Primary Care Workforce & Training Hub is committed to supporting healthcare professionals with high-quality, accessible training.
 Our Vaccination and Immunisation courses are designed to give staff the knowledge, skills, and confidence to deliver safe, effective, and evidence-based care in line with current national guidance.

-We offer two tailored courses:
+We offer three tailored courses:

 • A 2-Day Foundation Course – ideal for those new to vaccination or returning to practice.